zero-or-one/Work-Cheatsheet/Developer-tools/git.md

-# Git

-## Definition
+## Definititon
-Git is a distributed version control system used to track changes in source code during software development.
+Git is a distributed version control system for tracking changes in source code during software development.
 It allows multiple developers to work on a project simultaneously.

-## Installation
-Follow the instructions on the [official Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-## Basic Commands
+## Commands

 ### 1. Initialize a Repository
 ```sh